E-reader device sales are falling rapidly.

 It is no surprise that the dedicated e-reading device is dying.

-Sure, there are still many readers who love their Amazon Kindle Paperwhite or Kindle Oasis and the longer battery life.
-But the number of new ereader buyers is declining.
+Sure, many readers still love their Amazon Kindle Paperwhite or Kindle Oasis and the longer battery life.
+However, the number of new e-reader buyers is declining.

 Smartphones are and will continue to be the most used device for reading ebooks and listening to audiobooks.
-It’s a two-in-one killer for dedicated devices.
+It’s a two-in-one loser for dedicated devices.

 For self-publishing authors, the future is clear.